-Becoming compliant with the Cybersecurity Maturity Model Certification (CMMC) and passing the audit is essential for DoD contractors.
+Becoming compliant with the Cybersecurity Maturity Model Certification (CMMC) and passing the assessment is essential for many DoD contractors.

-All DoD contract holders and subcontractors to DoD contracts will be required to comply with and be audited to the CMMC or "Cybersecurity Maturity Model Certification."
-Many of the details related to CMMC have yet to be determined, but the time to prepare is now.
+DoD contract holders and subcontractors to DoD contracts that interact with Controlled Unclassified Information (CUI) will be required to comply with and assessed to the CMMC or "Cybersecurity Maturity Model Certification".
+Updated requirements known as CMMC 2.0 are undergoing review through government rulemaking.
+We do know it is on the way and the time to prepare is now.

-Guernsey can help you prepare for CMMC by helping you by:
+Guernsey will prepare your company for CMMC by:

-- Design control activities that that are designed to create auditable artifacts.
+- Designing control activities generated to create auditable artifacts

 Guernsey is uniquely qualified to help with CMMC compliance:

-- We are certified auditors and security professionals.
+- Guernsey's Subject Matter Experts (SMEs) are certified, auditors and security professionals

-- We have been in business for over 92 years providing services to regulated industries and small to mid-sized organizations.
+- Guernsey is in our 10th decade of business providing services to regulated industries and small to mid-sized organizations

-Guernsey has created this CMMC Gap Analysis Self-Assessment tool to help you measure your current ability to comply with CMMC.
-With the results, you will be able to identify your organization's current level of CMMC maturity and identify improvement opportunities.
-Guernsey will also use this as part of a larger study of overall CMMC readiness.
+Guernsey has created this CMMC Preparation Tool to help you measure your current ability to comply with CMMC.
+With the results, you will be able to identify your organization's current level of NIST800-171 and CMMC maturity and identify improvement opportunities.
+Use this tool to document the required NIST800-171 assessment.

 What is CMMC?